Patapom/Arduino/Arduino ROOT DOC.md

 	* They **MUST** exist for every project!
 	* They **MUST** be kept at the root of the project: even though C++ Visual Studio project filters are virtual folders without any existence on the disk, VMicro doesn't seem to find the INO file otherwise.
+	* They **MUST** have the same name as the project, otherwise VMicro won't recognize it as an arduino project and will attempt to build it as C++
 	* They **MUST** contain the setup() function.
 Otherwise nothing works: no **serial**, no nothing...
 		 I guess VMicro attempts to poorly patch the exe assuming the functions have to be there... :/
 	* Serial.begin() **MUST** be called in the setup() function in the INO file or it won't fire